 I quickly learned and shed this approach and decided to be the kind of leader who came naturally.
 Even on Wall Street, I learned that I could be collaborative and, when I was, I found that turf battles subsided.
 I shared information that helped command and control leaders look good, and they responded with respect.
 That is not to say I wouldn’t stand my ground if I needed to.
 I also learned that command and control leadership does not respect those they can steamroll, and I learned to stand my ground with integrity (vs. ego).

 Women have lived outside of the formal power structures for so long that they have learned how to make things happen through positive communication, sharing, and caring as a kind of survival tactic.

-Growth and established organizations should expand their definition of effective leadership.
+Growth and established organizations can expand their definition of effective leadership.
 If they were to do that, several things might happen, including the disappearance of the glass ceiling and the creation of a wider path for all sorts of executives—men and women—to attain positions of leadership.
 Widening the path will free potential leaders to lead in ways that play to their individual strengths.
 Then partnership leadership styles can be valued and rewarded as highly as the command-and-control style has been for decades.
 By valuing a diversity of leadership styles, organizations will find the strength and flexibility to survive in a highly competitive, increasingly diverse economic environment.

 What kind of leader are you?
-Who have been your leadership role models and how has that influenced the way you believe you need to lead?
+Who have been your leadership role models, and how has that influenced the way you believe you need to lead?